Arts, University Transfer Loading...

 The University of Alberta requires, as do most other degree-granting institutions, that students complete at least half (60 credits) of degree requirements in courses offered through the University of Alberta, and that (normally) these will be the final (senior) courses in the program.
 This is called the Residency Requirement.

 Normally, no more than 48 credits at the junior level (courses usually transferring to the University of Alberta at the 100 level) may be taken for degree credit.
-You will not be permitted to take junior courses in the fourth year (last 30 credits) of your program; and you will normally take junior level courses only in the first year of your program.
+Students will not be permitted to take junior courses in the fourth year (last 30 credits) of the program; and they normally take junior level courses only in the first year of the program.

-To complete this 120-credit degree in four years requires that you complete five courses per semester, over two semesters each year, or 30 credits per year for four years.
-You may extend this program over a longer period of time or complete some course work during Spring and Summer Sessions at the University of Alberta and Grande Prairie Regional College.
-The University of Alberta will accept your application as a transfer student upon completion of a minimum of 24 university transferable credits.
+To complete this 120-credit degree in four years requires that the completion of five courses per semester, over two semesters each year, or 30 credits per year for four years.
+Students may extend this program over a longer period of time or complete some course work during Spring and Summer Sessions at the University of Alberta and Grande Prairie Regional College.
+The University of Alberta will accept applications from a transfer student upon completion of a minimum of 24 university transferable credits.

 Admission to the University of Alberta Bachelor of Arts programs requires an overall average of 60 percent in the following five Alberta Education courses:

 - English 30-1

 - Four subjects chosen from Biology 30, Chemistry 30, a Fine Arts (only one Fine Arts subject may be presented), Mathematics 30-1 or 30-2, Mathematics 31, Physics 30, Science 30, Social Studies 30-1, 30-level language other than English.